jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 {
   // when SomeClass is released, make sure all other resources are also freed
-  // i.e. the array of char pointed to by ptrMessage delete[] ptrMessage;
+  // i.e. the array of char pointed to by ptrMessage
+  // (we are deleting members of an array, so the [] syntax is required) delete[] ptrMessage;
 }
 ```